| 8 ounces | Uncooked spaghetti pasta , bronze cut if possible. |

 | 2.
 Heat a sauté pan to medium heat. |

 | 3.
-Add extra virgin olive oil (3 Tbsp) to the pan. |
+Add extra virgin olive oil (3 Tbsp) to the pan . |

 | 4.
-Once the oil has heat, add the anchovies (4).
+Once the oil has heated, add the anchovies (4).
 Don't fry them, just gently heat them to allow the flavor to infuse the oil. |

 | 5.
 Leave the anchovies for around a minute.
 They will start to shrink and infuse the oil with the flavors. |